STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

     * HPX_WITH_CUDA: Enables latest features to interface with GPUs using CUDA.
     * HPX_WITH_GENERIC_CONTEXT_COROUTINES: when ON, uses Boost.context for
     lightweitht threads, otherwise some platform provided lib (windows=fibers)
-    * HPX_WITH_LOGGING: when enabled can produce huge amounts of debug info
+    * HPX_WITH_LOGGING: When enabled can produce huge amounts of debug info
     * HPX_WITH_NATIVE_TLS: Thread local storage, turn on unless on Xcode<8
-    * HPX_WITH_PARCEL_COALESCING: gathers messages together when they can't be sent immediately
+    * HPX_WITH_PARCEL_COALESCING: Gathers messages together when they can't be sent immediately
-    * HPX_WITH_RUN_MAIN_EVERYWHERE: when on, main is called on all localities, when off, only root has int main called - to be discussed further
+    * HPX_WITH_RUN_MAIN_EVERYWHERE: When on, main is called on all localities, when off, only root has int main called - to be discussed further
-    * HPX_WITH_VC_DATAPAR: latest SIMD code option using Vc library
+    * HPX_WITH_VC_DATAPAR: Latest SIMD code option using Vc library

 ---
 ## Main HPX Build options #3